apache/mesos/docs/c++-style-guide.md

 ### Namespaces
 * We avoid `using namespace foo` statements as it is not explicit about which symbols are pulled in, and it can often pull in a lot of symbols, which sometimes lead to conflicts.
 * It is OK to use namespace aliases to help pull in sub-namespaces, such as `namespace http = process::http;`.
 These should only be present at the top of the .cpp file.
+* We prefer to prefix the global namespace with `::`, such as `::syscall`.
+This makes it clear that we're calling a C API, not a function in the local namespace.

 ## Naming